gabrafo/AutomatedJavaTests/README.md

 - Mocking dependencies and using test doubles.
 - Checking code coverage with Jacoco.
 - Generating mutated tests with Pitest.
+- Using Testcontainers for an isolated test enviroment.

 ### Contributing